BlakeCLewis/MyPiLN/README.md

-The 'contained' branch is the current usable branch.
+I forked the 'contained' branch into 'BlakeCLewis/PiLN'.
 It is using new thermocouple chip (MAX31856) and the code has been improved.
-This readme has the most info in it, pictures and links to parts....
+In the old code, changing the interval length throws off the p & d terms.
+The new code has the p & d terms as rates, so changing the interval length should not require p & d constant changes.